RealityBending/Pyllusion/README.md

 # Pyllusion
-An Python Module for Generating Visual Illusions
+A Python Module for Generating Visual Illusions

 -------